Readit News logoReadit News

 jeremycarter commented on MongoDB acquires Voyage AI investors.mongodb.com/new... · Posted by u/marc__1

-threeseed · 6 months ago
+threeseed · a year ago

 a) MongoDB has built-in, supported, proven scalability and high availability features.
 PostgreSQL does not.
 If it wasn't for cloud offerings like AWS Aurora providing them no company would even bother with PostgreSQL at all.
 It's 2025 these features are not-negotiable for most use cases.